ulfk/GameOfLife/README.md

 ## ToDo

 - if universe is in stable state stop the timer
-- add history for generations to be able to step back-/forward
-- replace start/save/reload button texts with icons
+- replace start/save/reload/history button texts with icons

 ## Bookmarks